MewsSystems/gitbook-distributor-guide/distributor-standalone/deeplinks.md

 # Deeplinks

-With deeplinks you can create links which, when used, open Distributor standalone in some predefined setup.
+With deeplinks you can create URLs which, when used, open Distributor standalone in some predefined setup.
 For example with a specific currency or dates.

-You can deeplink into standalone Distributor from other websites by passing [supported parameters](./deeplinks.md#supported-parameters) in a URL query.
+You can deeplink into a standalone Distributor from other websites by passing [supported parameters](./deeplinks.md#supported-parameters) in a URL query.
+For example like this:

-Like this:
 ```text
 https://www.mews.li/distributor/aaaa-bbbb-cccc-dddd-eeeeeeee?currency=EUR&mewsRoute=rates&mewsRoom=aaaa-bbbb-cccc-dddd
 ```